webix-hub/docs/data/datatable/frozen_rows.md

 <img style="display:block; margin-left:auto;margin-right:auto;" src="datatable/frozen_rows.png"/>

-In order to "freeze" rows, you should apply the **topSplit** parameter and set the number of rows as its value.
+In order to "freeze" rows, you should apply the api/ui.datatable_topsplit_config.md parameter and set the number of rows as its value.

 ~~~js
 webix.ui({